-If you’ve been concerned about your child’s behaviour, it’s worth investigating if they have retained neonatal reflexes.
+If you’ve been concerned about your child’s behaviour, it’s worth investigating whether he has retained neonatal reflexes.

 Retained neonatal reflexes (sometimes known as retained primitive reflexes) sounds very daunting.